European Personnel Selection Office: Stages of the competition

 The selection procedure for permanent officials normally begins with Computer Based Testing (CBT) that comprises multiple-choice tests assessing candidates' knowledge of the European Union, and numerical, verbal and abstract reasoning skills and situational judgement.

-Depending on the profile sought, intermediary tests can be organised, such as translation tests, e-tray, Talent Screener (an in depth analysis of the candidates' files based on a series of specific questions)...
+Depending on the profile sought, intermediary tests can be organised, such as translation tests, E-tray, and Talent Screener (an in depth analysis of the candidates' files based on a series of specific questions).

-In the assessment centre, there is normally a case study, oral presentation, group exercise and a competency based interview.
+In the assessment centre, there is normally a case study, oral presentation, group exercise and a competency-based interview.
 EPSO does not organise courses to prepare for the different stages of the competitions but candidates can follow the courses from companies where they have the chance to simulate the different tests.

 For contract agents, the pre-selection stage is similar to that of the open competitions for permanent staff and consist of verbal, numerical and abstract reasoning.
 In addition, candidates may be asked to sit a third test to ascertain their specific competences relevant to the profile of the competition.